 Pupils are taught about healthy minds as well as healthy bodies through the Learn for Life curriculum

 Pupils in year 3, 4, 5 and 6 in 23/24 were taught a unit of work ‘You Me and Us’ by Up and Under Sports that teaches and promotes ‘healthy body/ healthy mind’ and took place both in the classroom and outside.

-4
+In 2024-2025, pupils in years 2, 3 and 4 will be taking part in Healthy Heroes, the precursor to the Impact Project.

 The Senior Teacher Leading Inclusion will continue to make referrals to appropriate agencies, e.g. Trauma Recovery Centre, Spurgeons, CAMHS, Hcrgcare group School Nursing Services.